 February is Black History Month.
-Teach your littles about the accomplishments and contributions of black Americans at these museums and special events.
+Teach your littles about the accomplishments and contributions of black Americans at these destinations and support black business in Detroit.

 VISIT THE CULTURAL CENTER